 This weekend I met with Mike Aubrey, Jonathan Robie, Randall Tan, James Tauber, Andy Wu, and several others to think about the future of Greek Computational Linguistics.
-Three of these I had previously known only through the Internet.
+Four of these I had previously known only through the Internet.
 It was nice to finally meet them in person.
 The other, Jonathan Robie, was my co-presenter at SBL.

 If you want to see some of what is to come in the presentation that Jonathan Robie and I will make at SBL on Monday afternoon, check out the following posts on the B-Greek forum:

 - Morphology with Cascading Stylesheets (CSS)

 - Genitive Pronouns in Noun Phrases in Syntax Trees

 If you won’t be in San Diego, you can still participate in the discussion through the B-Greek forum!

 If you have no idea what I’m talking about, check out this earlier post.

 In the latest volume of the Journal of Greek Linguistics (Volume 14), Stefanie Fauconnier has published an article on Ancient Greek relative clauses using data from Zenophon.
 She argues for a perspective that I have not encountered in work on the hellenistic period.
 Here is what her abstract says: